isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-exploring-an-artists-mind-the-tan-swie-hian-collection.md

 Witnessing the artworks of Tan provides at best a superficial appreciation of the artist; in order to understand his prodigious talents and make sense of the creative process behind many of his masterpieces, one should examine the Tan Swie Hian Collection that the artist has gifted to the National Library.

 <img style="width: 350px; height: 400px;" src="/images/Vol-15-issue-3/exploring-an-artist-s-mind/Explore3.JPG">
-<div style="background-color: white;">Between 1969 and 1974, Tan Swie Hian was one of the editors of Chao Foon (蕉风), an important Chinese literary magazine in Malaya and first published in 1955. <i>Image reproduced from 蕉风月刊.
+<div style="background-color: white;">Between 1969 and 1974, Tan Swie Hian was one of the editors of <i>Chao Foon</i> (蕉风), an important Chinese literary magazine in Malaya and first published in 1955. <i>Image reproduced from 蕉风月刊.
 (1971).
 (Call no.: RDTSH C810.05 CFM).
 Tan Swie Hian Collection, National Library, Singapore.</i></div>
 <br>
 <img style="width: 550px; height: 350px;" src="/images/Vol-15-issue-3/exploring-an-artist-s-mind/Explore4.JPG">
 <div style="background-color: white;">The Tan Swie Hian Collection is housed at level 10 of the National Library building.
 Users can request to view the materials from the information counter located at level 11.</div>